Graduate Profiles |

 As for my wife and I, we met at a wedding in 2018.
 While I was serenading the newlyweds with one of Alan Jackson’s greatest hits, I was sweeping a beautiful bridesmaid off her feet!
 My career as a wedding singer never took off (surprisingly…), but my relationship with Alisha did (thankfully!).
 She’s stood by me ever since.
 We share a love for reading, hiking, and tending houseplants, but most of all, for Jesus Christ.
 Alisha has been my deeply treasured companion in the faith.

 It was not a smooth road to seminary for me.
 I grew up in Taber, Alberta with my four siblings under the loving guidance of my believing parents.
 Though they raised me in the faith, I was a wayward and wandering teenager.
 While I graduated from high school, worked as a labourer in stone masonry for a couple of years, and then began studying for a degree in Psychology at Mount Royal University in Calgary, I drifted in my faith and lived a worldly life.
 I sometimes wish I had a more dramatic turn, but change happened more slowly.
 Still, I share the apostle’s confession, “By the grace of God I am what I am, and his grace toward me was not in vain” (1 Cor 15:10).
-Though I turned away, his Holy Spirit steadily worked in my heart both a heartfelt joy in God through Christ and a desire to do God’s will.
+Though I once strayed away, his Holy Spirit steadily worked in my heart both a heartfelt joy in God through Christ and a desire to do God’s will.

 After graduating, we continued on to CRTS.
 I am thankful for all that I have learned in the past four years.
 My professors have instructed me patiently and carefully while setting a godly example, inviting me to imitate them as they imitate Christ.
 My fellow students have been a daily source of love, sharpening, and encouragement whether praying beside me at Monday morning prayer groups, as my fearsome “opponents” in thesis defense, or elbow to elbow in the lunchroom.